Patrick-van-Halm/greyhack.audio-mod/README.md

-Below is an improved `README.md` based on your requirements 👇 Feel free to tweak wording!

 # Grey Hack Audio Mod

 This mod adds computer-like audio feedback to **Grey Hack**, enhancing immersion by simulating real system sounds.